 Figure 4.
-Trajectory plots for the epidemic curve, intervention associated R0 reductions and Re, for the five “double” intervention scenarios.
+Trajectory plots for the epidemic curve, intervention associated beta(t)reductions and Re, for the five “double” intervention scenarios.
 Partially visible red and blue lines denote unmitigated epidemic curve dynamics.
 Blue shading on the trajectory plot indicates the duration of the two interventions.
 Dotted black line on the Re plot denotes the threshold for sustained epidemic growth.

 Repeated interventions displayed a high efficacy at minimising the peak I(t) and total cumulative incidence, especially in comparison to the unmitigated outbreak and the single intervention scenarios (Figure 4).
 Peak I(t) was observed at X (at day X), X (at day X), X (at day X), X (at day X) and X (at day X) and a total cumulative incidence of X, X, X, X and X for intervention 1, 2, 3, 4 and 5 respectively.
 Repeated interventions were able to supress the first and second peak in scenario 1 and 2 compared to the single intervention.
-This is particularly apparent in scenario 1, with the increased population susceptibility following the suppressed 2nd wave pushing Re > 1, allowing a resurgent 3rd wave to occur at day ~200.
+This is particularly apparent in scenario 1, with the increased population susceptibility following the suppressed 2nd wave pushing Re > 1, allowing a resurgent 3rd bump? to occur at day ~200.

 Scenario 4 possessed a high efficacy of controlling the initial epidemic peak, spreading the peak over a greater period, and allowing a minor second peak as briefly Re > 1.
 This differed vastly from the single intervention scenario (Figure 1).
-Scenario 3 performed similarly to the unmitigated outbreak, with the largest reductions in R0 still occurring past the epidemic peak.
+Scenario 3 performed similarly to the unmitigated outbreak, with the largest reductions in beta(t) still occurring past the epidemic peak.
 Scenario 5 benefited from a greater number of pulsed interventions, albeit for a shorter period, with any increases of Re > 1 rapidly controlled.

 Qualitative differences were observed by implementing a doubled R0 intervention magnitude rather than an increased duration (for scenario 2, 3, 4 and 5) to ensure static alterations in R0 over the intervention period across the intervention scenarios (Figure S4).
 However, in line with the single intervention analyses, all subsequent repeated intervention analyses were conducted by doubling the intervention length for scenario 2, 3, 4 and 5 (DESCRIBE WHY).